Jerome Schottenstein

-Ya'akov Meir Hayyim Jerome Schottenstein (ג'רום\יעקב מאיר חיים שוטנשטיין; March 5, 1926 – March 10, 1992) was an American entrepreneur and philanthropist, co-founder of Schottenstein Stores Corp.
+Jerome Meyer Schottenstein (ג'רום\יעקב מאיר חיים שוטנשטיין; March 5, 1926 – March 10, 1992) was an American entrepreneur and philanthropist, co-founder of Schottenstein Stores Corp.

 Biography

 Jerome Schottenstein was born to a Jewish family, the son of Ephrayim Schottenstein, a Lithuanian Jewish immigrant, and Anna Schottenstein.

-In 1917, Ephraim opened a retail shop on South Parsons Avenue in Columbus’s south side.
+In 1917, Ephraim opened a retail shop on South Parsons Avenue on Columbus, Ohio’s south side.
 The department store would later be expanded by the next generation of Schottensteins, Ephraim and Anna’s four sons: Leon, Saul, Jerome, and Alvin.

 Jerome attended the Yeshiva University school for boys.
 After graduation, he joined his family's business which became Schottenstein Stores Corp.
 Holdings included Schottenstein’s Stores, Value City Furniture, American Eagle Outfitters, Designer Shoe Warehouse, and Consolidated Stores (later known as Big Lots).

-Since 1980 he served as member of Yeshiva university's Board of Trustees.
+Since 1980 he served as member of Yeshiva University's board of trustees.
 He contributed several buildings to the university, including the Schottenstein Center on its Wilf Campus in Washington Heights.
 That facility houses the Schottenstein Theater, Florence and Sol Shenk Synagogue and beit midrash, Philip and Sarah Belz School of Jewish Music, Dr. Lillian Chutick and Dr. Rebecca Chutick Recital Room, and Mr. and Mrs. Harry Gampel Communications Center.

 Jerome was also a founder and honorary life chairman of the Columbus Torah Academy and a major contributor to the Wexner Heritage House and Leo Yassenoff Jewish Center.
 He helped Jews throughout the world through his involvement with Aish HaTorah World Centre in Jerusalem, Israel.

 Jerome Schottenstein was also a major financial contributor to the Schottenstein Edition of the Babylonian Talmud, which is the first Orthodox non-academic English translation of the Babylonian Talmud since the Soncino Edition.